nariman9119/image-inpainting-research/README.md

   - Train: Open jupyter notebook and run all the cells

-  - Test: Open jupyter notebook and run cells that load and test the model
+  - Test: Open jupyter notebook and run cells that load and test the model #gen.h5 need to be in the directory